Why NOW is the Time to STOP Acting and START Leading

 - Direct reports, demotivated by a lack of clear direction, are spinning their wheels and achieving less

 - Managers are frustrated by lack of accountability, too many excuses, little real action and slow progress

-Yesterday I listened to Emma who is ‘Acting’ in a management role for 3 months, describe how she couldn’t make decisions because she didn’t have enough knowledge.
+Yesterday I listened to Emma who is ‘Acting’ in a temporary management role for 3 months, describe how she couldn’t make decisions because she didn’t have enough knowledge.
 Fearful of ‘getting it wrong’, she was checking in with her manager constantly.

 Two members of her team had recently resigned as their project had stalled and showed no signs of recovery.
 Emma needs to recruit but doesn’t feel she can make that decision.